Skip to content

 If your income drops, you might want to refinance into a longer-term loan to help lower your payments and monthly costs.

-What are the pros and cons of rate and term refinances?
+What are the pros and cons of rate-and-term refinances?

 1. You can lower your monthly payments.